microsoft/Elastic-Silicon-Interconnect/docs/concepts/services.md

 ## Service/Client & Directions

-HLI services have servers and clients which are roughly analogous to masters and slaves in traditional buses, but with slightly different meanings.
+ESI services have servers and clients which are roughly analogous to masters and slaves in traditional buses, but with slightly different meanings.
 Whereas master/slave denote who can initiate a transaction, servers/clients denote the many-to-many or one-to-many relationship.